 3. The spelling is completely phonetic, and the syllabic stress in consistent.
 Once you have learned the rules, if you see a word correctly spelled, you know how to pronounce it.
 No additional learning is required.
-After learning the basic rules for pronouncing most letters, a student of English is still faced with hundreds if not thousands of complexities. (e.g. There are six different ways of pronouncing “ough”, none phonetic; there are thirteen different ways of spelling the long “o” sound; impossible is stressed on the second syllable; possibility is stressed on the third syllable; …)
+After learning the basic rules for pronouncing most letters, a student of English is still faced with hundreds if not thousands of complexities. (e.g. There are seven different ways of pronouncing “ough”, none phonetic; there are thirteen different ways of spelling the long “o” sound; impossible is stressed on the second syllable; possibility is stressed on the third syllable; …)

 4. Vocabulary learning has been greatly reduced by extensively using compound words, prefixes, suffixes and grammatical endings.
 Thousands of words are required to be fluent in any language, including Esperanto.
 In most languages that means learning thousands of vocabulary items.
 But in Esperanto thousands of words are formed from only hundreds of vocabulary items.
 This means fluency can be achieved after a small fraction of the learning required for fluency in other languages.
 Ninety five percent of spoken Esperanto can be understood after mastering less than 500 vocabulary items.
 (To better understand this visit the page “Word-building in Esperanto”.)